Be proactive about addressing financial shortfalls and tax debts.

 You’ll see how much you owe when you calculate your taxes or have your tax professional do it.
 At that point, you haven’t filed or e-filed your tax return yet.
 When you see the amount owed and know you don’t have the funds to cover it, your first reaction may be not to file your taxes yet.

 That’s the worst decision you can make, however.
 Not only will you owe money to the IRS for those taxes, but you may also have to pay a failure-to-file penalty.
-This penalty can be as much as five percent of your unpaid tax bill owed for each month you go past the payment deadline of April 15th.
+This penalty can be as much as five percent of your unpaid tax bill owed for each month you go past the usual April 15th deadline (April 18th for the 2021 tax year).
 This penalty tops out at 25 percent of what you owe on your taxes for that year.

 When it comes to the IRS, paying something is better than paying nothing.
 Consider using your savings, home equity, or credit cards to make some kind of payment.
 It should help you reduce tax debt and penalties at a faster rate.